 We agree with the last quoted sentence, but we thought that the right to confront and cross-examine adverse witnesses is a matter of due process.
 No?
 Besides, to don the garb of legal realism, since when does judicial consistency have anything to do with decisional law?
 As the beloved California Supreme Court Justice, the late Otto M. Kaus once put it (improving on a line of Justice Holmes): “The life of the law has not been logic, but expedience.”
 To say nothing of what is politely called judicial result orientation.

 Anyway, to illustrate the problem with California law on this point, allow us to tell a war story from a case in which your faithful servant was involved.
 It was a partial taking of the front half of a one-acre parcel improved with a modest old house built when the area was out in the boondocks and a favorite of retired old folks (it later became a fashionable, horsy exurban area).
 The taking was of land only; it did not touch the house.
 It turned out that because of the change in the character of the area, there were no comparable sales of land anywhere near the subject property, only sales of those little old-folks retirement homes, or of large, horsy, estate-sized homes.
 But no sales of buildable land.
 The owner’s appraiser acknowledged that, and offered his general experience in support of his opinion.
 The condemnor responded with a motion to strike his opinion, which the trial judge granted, thus presenting the jury with only one opinion of value.

-When the condemnor’s turn came, its appraiser announced that, yes indeed, he found a comparable — a similar parcel improved with a similar house, but the house had burned down, so the sale was effectively treated by the parties as a a sale of land, as confirmed by its buyer, and as such a comparable.
+When the condemnor’s turn came, its appraiser announced that he found a comparable — a similar parcel improved with a similar house, but the house had burned down, so the sale was effectively treated by the parties as a a sale of land, as confirmed by its buyer, and as such a comparable.
 The judge admitted that sale.

 While your faithful servant was busying himself preparing a petition for a writ of mandate in the Court of Appeal, to rescue the aforementioned pissed-off lawyer from the judges’ clutches, the jury came back, and the following ensued: “THE COURT: Have you reached a verdict?”
 “JURY FOREMAN: We have reached a decision but not a verdict.
 Our decision is that we can’t arrive at a verdict because you gave us contradictory instructions.
 You instructed us that we were the sole judges of the credibility of witnesses, but you also instructed us to come back with an award equal to the condemnor’s appraiser’s opinion of value.
 But we can’t do that because we think he’s a liar.”